lilly-lizard/bort/notes.md

 review command_pool and buffer again...

 - derive Clone
-- impl Default (or derive in special cases) right after struct declaration
+- impl Default (or derive in special cases. check all derives at end!) right after struct declaration
 - document which members have nonsense default values
 - new_default() fn with these values as args
 - write_create_info_builder<'a>() fn _note: this doesn't always need `&'a self`_